cncf/project-template/GOVERNANCE-maintainer.md

 A maintainer is a contributor to the project's success and a citizen helping the project succeed.

+The collective team of all Maintainers is known as the Maintainer Council, which is the governing body for the project.

 ### Becoming a Maintainer

 To become a Maintainer you need to demonstrate the following: